Follow us on:

 In 2011, as Class 1 began an HDR equipment trial at Grand River Hospital in Kitchener, Ontario, educational institutions as healthcare organizations were becoming aware of the damage anesthetic gases were doing to the planet’s atmosphere.
 In 2013, Class 1 began receiving several inquiries as to whether the company had a solution for the problem.
 By 2015 the HDR trial at Grand River was a success: the equipment was able to capture 99% of anesthetic emissions.

-Part of a sustainable business Since the trial, HDR has moved through multiple refinements and is now on its fifth generation.
+Since the trial, HDR has moved through multiple refinements and is now on its fifth generation.
 Class 1 intends to continue rolling out HDR across North America before expanding globally.
 The company holds patents for the technology in Canada, the United States, Europe, UK, India and Australia.

 In 2019, Class 1 was acquired by the Atlas Copco Group.